Lexawise's Official Icon

 • Pay all necessary licensing and renewal fees.

 Unlike affiliate brokers, brokers can hire and supervise other licensed individuals, making it ideal for professionals who want to grow their own teams.
+If you’re comparing paths, the requirements vary significantly by state — for example, see how the broker licensing process works in Texas, where the education requirements and timeline differ from Tennessee’s.

 Tennessee affiliate broker licensing exam vs broker exam